SAP/openui5-docs/docs/Step_5_Using_Object_Page_Layout_as_a_Detail_Page_d1ffe61.md

 The `ObjectPageLayout` control provides a layout that allows apps to easily display information related to a business object.

 As of version 1.52, the control can have the same dynamic header that is used in the `sap.f.DynamicPage`.
-This ensures the availability of all the latest SAP Fiori 2.0 features, such as, having breadcrumbs navigation, navigation actions, and expanding/collapsing the header by tapping/clicking the title area or by selecting the available arrow buttons.
+This ensures the availability of the SAP Fiori features, such as, having breadcrumbs navigation, navigation actions, and expanding/collapsing the header by tapping/clicking the title area or by selecting the available arrow buttons.
 For more information, see [Object Page Headers](Object_Page_Headers_d2ef009.md).

 Compared to `sap.f.DynamicPage`, the `sap.uxap.ObjectPageLayout` can provide a more structured page content using an optional anchor bar and block content wrapped in sections and subsections that structure the information.
 For more information, see [Object Page Layout](Object_Page_Layout_2e61ab6.md).